|

 Museum Hours:

-10am to 5pm each day - closed Tuesday.
+10am to 5pm each day - Closed on Sunday & Tuesday.
 (March - October)

 Closed - (November - February)